Simucube/simucube-docs.github.io/docs/ActivePedal/Specifications.md

 - Iracing
 - Assetto Corsa Competizione

-More titles are being developed and released with TrueDrive software udpates.
+More titles are being developed and released with Tuner software udpates.

-## ActivePedal & TrueDrive compatible passive pedals
+## ActivePedal & Tuner compatible passive pedals

 Specific passive pedals have been verified by Simucube to be connectable to ActivePedal system.
-"Connectable" in here means that the pedal may be wired to one of ActivePedal external pedal ports and get the benefits of configuring them through TrueDrive.
+"Connectable" in here means that the pedal may be wired to one of ActivePedal external pedal ports and get the benefits of configuring them through Tuner.

 ### Connectable passive pedals